20 March 2020

 Weeks on chart: 10 weeks

 Tiffany's Australian chart career started on a high, with three consecutive top 15 hits.
-But single number four bombed, and the lead single from her second album (at least in Europe and Australasia) Hold an Old Friend's Hand stalled at number 65.
+But single number four bombed, and the lead single from Tiff's second album Hold an Old Friend's Hand (number 56, January 1989), "Radio Romance" (number 65, January 1989), stalled at number 65.
 Tiffany's Oz chart trajectory continued its steep decline with this, the second single (though first in the US) from the album, "All This Time".
 Is it just me, or does Tiff sound like she has a cold on this track?
 I also thought the same thing about her vocals on "Radio Romance".

 If you thought this would be Tiffany's last foray into the Australian charts, you would surprisingly be wrong.
 She has a bubbling WAY down under 'hit' coming up later in the year, and will be seen again in 1990 and 1993!
 Who knew?!